Heterodox Academy: Ideology and reception

 In 2018, the group's website described its mission as encouraging political diversity to allow dissent and challenge errors.

 In a study responding to Heterodox Academy's contentions of bias against conservative professors, Jeffrey Adam Sachs, a professor of political science at Canada's Acadia University, found that liberal professors were more often dismissed for their speech than were conservative professors.
 He argued in a Heterodox Academy podcast and elsewhere that the campus free speech crisis was "a myth" and "largely imaginary".

+A nationally representative sample from 1,500 college professors showed increasing self-censorship by political affiliation, with over half of the conservative faculty (57 percent) claiming that they self-censor often on campus, compared to one-third of moderate faculty, and one-fifth of liberal faculty.

 According to Voxs Zack Beauchamp, Heterodox Academy advances conservative viewpoints on college campuses by ignoring the data and arguing that such views are suppressed by left-wing bias or political correctness.
 In the same 2019 article, Beauchamp argues that advocacy groups such as Heterodox Academy do more to narrow the scope of academic debates than any of the biases they allege.
-Citing Beauchamp's article, Jacqueline Pfeffer Merrill of the Bipartisan Policy Center argued that national data does not support the claim that there is no crisis of free expression on campuses in the United States.

 Speaking at Heterodox Academy's conference in 2022, Wesleyan University president Michael Roth, who has advocated for viewpoint diversity in the past, challenged Haidt's assertion that academia had been "taken over" by the progressive left, and said that Haidt had been silent about the threat to academic freedom posed by Donald Trump.